cjeller1592/Feed-2-Write.as/README.md

 Welcome to Feed 2 Write.as!
 ======================================

-This is a Glitch app that will allow you to turn any RSS feed into a list on a Write.as post that updates automatically!
+This is a Glitch app that will allow you to turn any RSS feed into a list on a Write.as post that updates automatically! (_Source_: https://glitch.com/~feed-2-writeas)

+To see an example of this app in action, click [here](https://imminent-antimatter.glitch.me/xml).

 Getting Started
 -------